westdayz/westdayz/README.md

 ♯ @Machinimatic

 These are the most freakin' coolest people around !!
-Pleaseplease go check them out !
+Pleaseplease go check them out, you can find their links in my thingy beside this!